Jahangirnagar University: TSC

-The teachers-student centre has the prime role in improving the relationship between the teachers and the students of the campus.
+The teachers-student centre has a prime role in improving the relationship between the teachers and the students of the campus.
 It is a cultural hub for the university.
-Cultural groups usually perform drama and cultural programmes at Muktomoncho.
-Shaptam Chayamancha is a great attraction for students.
+The offices of several cultural organizations are located here where they practice for the cultural programs and do rehearsal.
+Indoor games like carrom, table tennis, and chess are available.
+Moreover, the language learning center is also located here where short courses are offered for university students to learn several foreign languages.
+Different cultural groups usually perform drama and cultural programs at Muktomacha.
+Shaptam Chayamancha is a great attraction for students at leisure period.

 Zahir Raihan Auditorium

 The "Zahir Raihan Auditorium", located in the TSC complex, is named after Zahir Raihan, a famous Bangladeshi novelist, writer and filmmaker.
-There is also a seminar hall for seminars, meetings and cultural programmes.
+There is also a seminar hall for seminars, meetings and cultural programmers.
 The auditorium has 1500 seats, while the seminar hall can accommodate 250 persons.
 It is an auditorium fully equipped for drama, cultural activities, international conferences, and other similar events.